mantidproject/documents/Design/Instrument-2.0/SpectrumInfo-rollout.md

 This document is not a design document but merely discusses the rollout methodology and process.

 So far `SpectrumInfo` supports a limited set of key functionality and is used in relatively few algorithms.
 All current functionality is read-only.
+The intention is to make this the de-facto mechanism for accessing everything apart from the counts and event/histogram information and used as widely as possible.

 ## Rollout Status and Hurdles